anthonyozerov/binomial/main.md

 In this setting, how can we learn something about $\theta$?
 Without making any assumptions, we can't learn anything (for instance, we could have $\theta_i=\theta-a\ \forall i$, in which case we are unable to recover $\theta$ without knowing something about $a$).

-# Existing approaches
+# Possible assumptions and inference methods

-Let's take a look at two existing statistical approaches used to deal with systematic error.
+There are many statistical approaches that can be used to aggregate estimates.

 ## Random Effects